Unusual Options Activity Insight: Qualcomm | Benzinga

 Unusual Options Activity Insight: Qualcomm

-Shares of Qualcomm (NASDAQ:QCOM) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $147.3.
+On Tuesday, shares of Qualcomm (NASDAQ:QCOM) saw unusual options activity.
+After the option alert, the stock price moved down to $146.48.

 - Sentiment: BEARISH